codership/documentation/galeracluster/source/faq.rst

 .. rubric:: How can I learn to configure and use Galera?
 .. _`faq-learn-galera`:

-The :doc:`./documentation/index` is the best source for detailed information on Galera.
-It includes a guide for :doc:`./training/tutorials/getting-started`.
+The :doc:`Galera Cluster Documentation <./documentation/index>` is the best source for detailed information on Galera.
+It includes a guide for :doc:`Getting Started Guide <./training/tutorials/getting-started>`.
 Several members of the Galera staff occasionally make presentations at conferences around the globe.

 For comprehensive training courses on Galera and related software (e.g., load balancers), check the web sites of our partners (e.g., MariaDB, FromDual, Severalnines).
 For a list of all of them, along with links to their sites, see the `Support Partners <http://galeracluster.com/support/#support-partners>`_

 .. rubric:: Are there articles written about Galera?
 .. _`faq-galera-articles`:

 You can find many articles on Galera and related software on our `blog <http://galeracluster.com/category/blog/>`_.
 These are mixed in with information on conferences and press releases, so you'll have to scroll through the list of articles.
-Some of our partners regularly publish articles on various aspects of Galera: `MariaDB <https://mariadb.com/resources/blog/tag/galera/>`_, `Severalnines <https://severalnines.com/blog/top-mysql-galera-cluster-resources>`_, and `FromDual <https://www.fromdual.com/search/node/galera>`_.
+Some of our partners regularly publish articles on various aspects of Galera: `MariaDB <https://mariadb.com/resources/blog/tag/galera/>`_, `Severalnines <https://severalnines.com/blog/top-mysql-galera-cluster-resources>`_, and `FromDual Articles <https://www.fromdual.com/search/node/galera>`_.